Dead Space: Extraction: Sound and voice acting

 Don Veca returned as audio director from the original game.
 The goal of Veca and the sound team was to make Extraction sound better than Dead Space despite hardware limitations.
 As with the original, the sound design played a key role in creating the horror atmosphere, though due to the genre shift it was more "deterministic" in design and there was greater control over timing.
 Using both imported sound effects created for the first game, and new sounds created for Extraction, Veca's job was to direct the Eurocom sound team in how to adjust the sound design to fit the Dead Space setting.
 Eurocom had to expand their engine's sound system to incorporate the Dead Space sound library.
 Veca was originally skeptical of the project due to the change in genre, but ended up impressed by the final product and Eurocom's efforts regarding it.

 When casting, the team wanted the actors to fit both vocally and physically with the game's tone and world design.
 The cast included both people who enjoyed games and those who had never played a game before.
 Johnston was present for much of the voice recording, able to give the actors directions on their performances.
-The game's cast included Laura Pyper as Lexine, who described her character as "a bit of a tough cookie" despite the trauma she suffers, and Jon Cartwright as Eckhardt, who referred to his character as someone in a foreign situation due to his corporate background.
+The game's cast included Laura Pyper as Lexine, who described her character as "a bit of a tough cookie" despite the trauma she suffers; and Jon Cartwright as Eckhardt, who referred to his character as someone in a foreign situation due to his corporate background.
 Speaking in retrospect, Papoutsis felt that the voice acting was one of the aspects that went well with production.
+Calhoun estimated that there was five times more spoken dialogue than in Dead Space.